Fiji to face Spain in preparation for the Hamilton 7s tournament

 “The idea of that is obviously to play a restructured game… We know the teams that we are going to be playing against are going to be having those traits, so it’s important that we, outside of Fiji that we get the opportunity to play against teams that possess that.”

-The Fiji 7s team will play Spain this morning in a friendly match.
+The Fiji 7s team will play Spain this morning in a scrimmaging match.

 Fiji plays its first match against Samoa at 12.47pm on Saturday, they will then face Australia at 6.35pm on the same day.